NCa307/SQL_Project_customer_segmentation/README.md

-MySQL Bank Customer Segmentation Project
+# MySQL Bank Customer Segmentation Project

+## 📊 Project Overview
+This project analyzes banking transaction data to segment customers based on their behavior, transaction patterns, and value using SQL.
+The goal is to derive actionable insights for targeted marketing, customer retention, and service optimization.

-Insights to be explored:
+## 🔍 Insights to be Explored

--Identifying transaction behaviour per customer:
+### 1. Transaction Behavior per Customer
+- Grouping customers according to the frequency and volume of transactions per month.

+### 2. Monthly Transaction Trends
-Grouping customers according to the frequency and volume of transactions per month -During which months do we have the highest amount and volume of transactions?
+- During which months do we have the highest amount and volume of transactions?

+### 3. Time-Based Segmentation
--Time based segmentation: At which times during the days do we see the highest number of transactions?
+- At which times during the day do we see the highest number of transactions?

+### 4. Monetary Value Segmentation
--Monetary Value Segmentation based on the volume of transactions (sum and average) per customer group.
+- Segmenting customers based on the volume of transactions (sum and average) per customer group.

--RFM Analysis:
+## 📈 RFM Analysis Framework

+### 1. **Recency (R)**
-1. Recency: Indicates an active relationship vs. a dormant account Recent(R=5): Active relationship-active transactions (exp. a customer who transferred money yesterday) Old(R=1): Dormant account-might be only saving or about to churn. (no transaction activity in 6 months)
+Indicates an active relationship vs. a dormant account.
+- **R=5 (Recent)**: Active relationship - active transactions (e.g., a customer who transferred money yesterday)
+- **R=1 (Old)**: Dormant account - might be saving-only or about to churn (no transaction activity in 6 months)

+### 2. **Frequency (F)**
-2. Frequency: How often does the customer conduct transactions?
+How often does the customer conduct transactions?
-High-frequency(F=5): The customer depends on the bank strongly for her daily transactions Low frequency(F=1): Occasional user.
-For example quarterly transactions only.
+- **F=5 (High-frequency)**: The customer depends heavily on the bank for daily transactions
+- **F=1 (Low frequency)**: Occasional user (e.g., quarterly transactions only)

+### 3. **Monetary (M)**
-3. How valuable is the customer in terms of account balance and transaction amounts?
+How valuable is the customer in terms of account balance and transaction amounts?
-M=5: High account balance, large transation volume M=1: Low amount of transactions, Low account balance
+- **M=5**: High account balance, large transaction volume
+- **M=1**: Low amount of transactions, low account balance -

-RFM Segments:
--Recent, Frequent, High-amount transaction and account balance customers: Power Users -